 Yesterday, my students created Government related memes.
 Yes, I actually told my students to access IMGflip and create memes during class, and the result was fantastic!
 The only parameters that I really set for my students were: the memes must be school appropriate, informative, and creative.
 Students were required to create at least one INFORMATIVE Government-related meme, and any subsequent content related memes would be worth Bonus XP.
 I had many students create 9+ memes!
 So much fun!

-Today, my students will be having a “political party-pow-wow” with a former president.
+Today, my students will be having a “political party-party” with a former president.
 Students will complete a political party quiz, from iSideWith, and will then choose a past president from the party reflected by their quiz results.
 Students will then “advise” a presidential candidate on important issues based on “their experience” in office.
 Fun, right?
 The response?
 So far, so good!

 I’m thinking about paper-slide videos Thursday and Friday…how do you end the school year?